Homepage

 3. Tour the Grand Harbour of Valletta

-Once you’ve seen the Grand Harbour from above, allow the Barrakka lift to whisk you down to the water’s edge and hop into a traditional dgħajsa harbour taxi for a boat tour.
+Once you’ve seen the Grand Harbour from above, allow the Barrakka Lift to whisk you down to the water’s edge and hop into a traditional dgħajsa harbour taxi for a boat tour.

 Putter over to the British-built breakwater, stare up at Valletta’s imposing fortifications, skirt Fort St Angelo (the oldest castle in the country), and explore the creeks that played a central role in both Malta’s great sieges – by the Ottoman Turks in 1565 and by the Axis powers in the Second World War.